mang0kitty/VueComponentCommunication/README.md

 # vue-cli

 > A Vue.js project to practice communicating between components
-* Props - pass data from parent to child
+* Props - pass data from parent to child.
+When a value is passed to a prop attribute, it becomes a property on that component instance.
 * $emit - pass data from child to parent
-* eventBus - pass data from sibling to sibling. eventBus.$emit() for sibling that is sending and created() for receiver sibling.
+* eventBus - pass data from sibling to sibling. eventBus.$emit() for sibling that is sending and created() { eventBus.$on() } for receiver sibling.

 ## Build Setup